Academic Catalog

 ENG-234 WORLD MYTHOLOGIES

-This course is intended to acquaint students with the myths, legends, and folklore of a variety of world cultures, both ancient and modern.
+Introduces myths, legends, and folklore of a variety of world cultures, both ancient and modern.
 Special attention will be focused on the historical and cultural context in which specific myths have developed.
-The course is designed to increase students' critical thinking through the analysis of myths leading to a better understanding of some of the universal concerns of humankind that have been creatively expressed in myth throughout the world.
+The course focuses on critical thinking through the analysis of myths leading to a better understanding of some of the universal concerns of humankind that have been creatively expressed in myth throughout the world.

 Requisite(s): Must complete ENG-121